nicoleyang0210/Visualization/README.md

 We will cover the following types of charts:

-Trend Analysis: Line plots for visualizing data trends over time. sns.lineplot - Line charts are best to show trends over a period of time, and multiple lines can be used to show trends in more than one group.
+*Trend Analysis*: Line plots for visualizing data trends over time.
+- sns.lineplot - Line charts are best to show trends over a period of time, and multiple lines can be used to show trends in more than one group.

 Relationship Analysis: Scatter plots and regression plots to examine relationships between variables. sns.barplot - A bar plot is a categorical plot that represents data with rectangular bars.
 The length of each bar is proportional to the value it represents.
 Bar plots are useful for comparing quantities across different categories.